Vintage Picnic Photos That Will Inspire You to Plan Your Own Family Picnic

 Courtesy Martha Williams/Reminisce Extra

 “We had lots of picnics and played hundreds of games of cards when I was a kid.
-Mom and Dad always said they couldn’t go to fancy places, so they made their own fun.”—Martha H. Williams
+Mom and Dad always said they couldn’t go to fancy places, so they made their own fun.”—Martha H. Williams.
+These vintage Frank Sinatra photos will bring you back to days gone by.

 No learning—only play